tsunami416604/azure-docs.hu-hu/articles/media-services/previous/media-services-dotnet-how-to-use.md

                 </configuration>
         ```

-7. Adja hozzá a **System.Configuration** hivatkozást a projekthez.
+7. Adja hozzá a **System.
+Configuration** hivatkozást a projekthez.
-8. A **meglévők felülírása** a Program.cs fájl elején lévő utasítások használatával a következő kóddal:
+8. Írja felül a meglévő **using** utasításokat a program.cs fájl elején a következő kóddal:

     ```csharp
             using System;